apchenstu/mvsnerf/README.md

 ## Rendering
-After training or finetuning, you can render free-viewpoint videos with the `renderer-video.ipynb`. if you want to use your own data, please follow the prepare the data (intrinsic, nearfar and extrinsic either with camera to world or world to camera in opencv format) and modify the rendering scipts.
+After training or finetuning, you can render free-viewpoint videos with the `renderer-video.ipynb`. if you want to use your own data, please using the right hand coordinate system (intrinsic, nearfar and extrinsic either with camera to world or world to camera in opencv format) and modify the rendering scipts.

 After 10k iterations (~ 15min), you should have videos like this: